 The Best Ways to Eat Persimmon

 What makes them delicious – their soft sweet pulp – also makes them hard to transport for sale, at least as whole fruits.
 But this also makes them perfect to process into jam or custard-like pulp that can be used in pies, baby food, smoothies, and other tasty treats.
-Try Persimmon pie instead of pumpkin.
+Try persimmon pie instead of pumpkin.
 Or use the sweet, rich pulp to make a delicious bourbon-persimmon-walnut bread.

 Not only are they delicious; they’re also incredibly nutritious.
-No other temperate fruit compares to Persimmon in terms of nutritional value: it’s higher in Vitamin C than an orange and contains 19 of the 20 essential amino acids.
+No other temperate fruit compares to persimmon in terms of nutritional value: it’s higher in Vitamin C than an orange and contains 19 of the 20 essential amino acids.
 Animals travel far and wide to consume this “fruit of the gods,” which ripens in the fall and provides fresh fruit when little else is available.

 Great for Agroforestry & Wildlife

-Livestock are lucky to live in agroforestry systems that include native fruits like Persimmon.
+Livestock are lucky to live in agroforestry systems that include native fruits like persimmon.
 The nutrient dense fruits ripen and drop from September through February, providing a slow feed through the winter months.
 Packed full of vitamins and amino acids, livestock can be nourished when no fresh forage is available.
 In the hot summer months, the trees provide shade, helping to reduce heat stress and increase animal health and wellbeing.
 Persimmon also host important pollinators and beneficial native insects.

 Growing American Persimmon